Why Swimming Pool Temperature Matters

 water quality, water balance, LSI balance, orenda chemistry, pool chemistry

-Non-living organics, which are the bulk of the pool's oxidant demand, are more prevalent in warm water because more bathers use pools in the summer than the winter.
-Hotter days mean more swimmers and more non-living organics in the water, like sunscreen and body oils.
+Non-living organics, which are the bulk of the pool's oxidant demand, are more prevalent in warm water.
+Warmer weather means more swimmers and more non-living organics like sunscreen and body oils.
 Between these organics and the living contaminants like algae, warm water has a higher chlorine demand than cold water.

 Chemical reactions generally work faster at higher temperatures.
 Water chemistry is no different.
 So chlorine will work better and faster, and as a result, chlorine will also get reduced faster.

-Non-living oxidants dominate the chlorine demand list.
-Non-living organics are the most common, followed by nitrogen compounds, then metals.
-Of these, metals are the easiest for chlorine to oxidize, so they are the first to go.
-Nitrogen compounds like ammonia and urea are much more difficult to oxidize, and require a breakpoint chlorination process where chlorine combines with these compounds, then destroys them.
-Here's the breakpoint chlorination curve to remind you:
+Metals are the easiest for chlorine to oxidize, so they are the first to go.
+Nitrogen compounds like ammonia and urea are much more difficult to oxidize.
+They require a breakpoint chlorination process where chlorine combines with these compounds before destroying them.
+Non-living organic compounds are various hydrocarbons that can be complex.1

-Water balance is measured using the Langelier Saturation Index (LSI), which tells us the saturation equilibrium of calcium carbonate (CaCO3) in water.
+Water balance is all about physics.
+It's measured using the Langelier Saturation Index (LSI), which tells us the water's saturation equilibrium of calcium carbonate (CaCO3).
 Water temperature plays an important role in LSI balance.
 The colder the water, the lower the LSI.
-In other words, colder water will be more aggressive, because it requires more calcium carbonate in solution to maintain balance.
+In other words, colder water will be more aggressive.
+Cold water needs more calcium than warm water.

 Related: LSI Balance and Calcium Management (PIllar 1)

-Because we can predict that temperatures drop in the autumn and rise in the spring, we must act accordingly.
+We can predict that water temperature will drop in the autumn and rise in the spring.
 Use the pool's temperature as the baseline for every chemical treatment.
-This baseline moves, albeit slowly, and it allows you to adapt your chemistry throughout the seasons.
+This baseline moves, albeit slowly, allowing water chemistry to be adjusted throughout the seasons.

-So you can adjust your alkalinity, calcium hardness and pH.
-But pool temperature, apart from cranking up the pool heater, is something you cannot easily adjust, especially in the off-season.
-Instead, we at Orenda strongly suggest predicting the worst-case scenario for your off-season.
+Most LSI factors can be adjusted with chemicals, but pool temperature, apart from cranking up the pool heater, is something you cannot easily adjust.
+Especially in the off-season.
+So, we at Orenda strongly suggest predicting the worst-case scenario for your off-season.
 If you're in a climate where the pool is guaranteed to freeze, that means setting your LSI parameters to be balanced at 32ºF (0ºC), so when the temperature drops that low, you have enough calcium and alkalinity to keep the water happy.
 If you don't, there will be consequences...

 Calcite crystals underwater

-The most common winter issues we see are calcium-related.
-Most people see calcium deposits and immediately think "SCALE!!"
+The most common winter issues we see in plaster pools are calcium-related.
+Most people see calcium deposits and immediately think, "SCALE!!"
 But winter damage is hardly ever scale.
 These calcium deposits are usually calcite crystals or winter dust.
 These issues occur because of a low-LSI violation, and water had to seek equilibrium by dissolving calcium from the cement pool surface.
-When it did, the pH of the water spikes high (because calcium hydroxide in the cement has a very high 12.6 pH), and the calcium hardness rises in the water slightly.
-The water finds equilibrium at the coldest point, and stops eating the walls.
+When it did, the pH of the water spikes high.3 The water finds equilibrium at the coldest point and stops eating the walls.

 Winter dust

-The bottom line: cold water will be hungry for calcium, and if you don't feed the pool enough calcium before the temperature drops, it will feed on your pool surface.
-If you have a vinyl liner or fiberglass pool, the water will degrade those surfaces looking for calcium on the other side.
+The bottom line: colder water means a lower LSI, which means water is more hungry for calcium.
+Either we feed the water what it needs, or the water will have to feed on your pool surface.
 This is why it's so important to winterize a pool properly, with the LSI in mind.
 If you are debating whether or not to have winter pool service, we recommend you do.

 Orenda Procedure: How to Winterize a Swimming Pool